BrundaKatragadda/ESPARTA_Team_S0305/README.md

 - **Media Management**:
   - Artists can upload images, which necessitates media management for display and storage.
   - Handling image compression, formats, and retrieval for efficient loading and display.
+## 4. Create All Layouts for the Application

+The layouts for the ESPARTA app have been created, though the features are not fully functional yet.
+The layouts include the following:

+- **RegisterActivity Layout**:
+  A simple registration form with fields for email and password, along with a button for user registration.

+- **LoginActivity Layout**:
+  A login form for users and artists with input fields for credentials.

+- **MainActivity Layout**:
+  Displays a list of available artworks using a RecyclerView.
+Buttons for navigation to upload artwork (for artists) or view artwork details (for users).

+- **ArtistUploadActivity Layout**:
+  A form for artists to upload artwork, including fields for title, description, and an image upload button.

+- **ArtworkDetailActivity Layout**:
+  Displays detailed information about a specific artwork (artist name, price, description, and image).

+- **CartActivity Layout**:
+  Allows users to manage items in their cart (add/remove artwork).

+- **PurchaseActivity Layout**:
+  Facilitates the purchase process with a final review of the shopping cart and a button to complete the purchase.